What Is Windows 10 Hardening?

 Host-based intrusion prevention systems (HIPS) can help protect against unknown threats.
 HIPS employs two main technologies – detection via behavioral analysis and network filtering.
 The system creates a baseline of normal behavior and then looks for anomalous behavior that might indicate an attack, like keystroke logging and process injection.
 HIPA is an important second line of defense that can stop attacks if they were not detected by antivirus and endpoint protection measures.

-Another Way to Think About Windows Hardening with Perception Point Advanced Browser Security
+Another Way to Think About System Hardening with Perception Point Advanced Browser Security

 The web has become cybercriminals’ attack surface of choice.
 Thus, providing internet access to users while protecting against web attacks is the most persistent security challenge organizations face today.
-One way to harden enterprise networks and systems is to isolate the browser, implementing an “air gap” between a user’s browser sessions and enterprise systems ensuring that no malicious content ever penetrates the endpoint.
+One way to harden enterprise networks and systems is to protect the enterprise browser ensuring that no malicious content ever penetrates the endpoint.